 The ELA allows anyone with damages to their home or business resulting from a declared disaster to apply for disaster loan assistance.
 Homeowners and Renters can apply for damages to their home, personal property, and vehicles.
 Businesses can apply for damages to their real estate or business contents and for economic losses.

-To speed the process you need to register at the SBA and FEMA Disaster websites:
+To speed the process you need to register at the SBA Disaster website: